Chelsea Clinton Not Done With Donald Trump, Protests POTUS Online And In Person

 — Carl Bildt (@carlbildt) February 19, 2017

-In Trump’s defense, as Huffington Post wrote, “Deputy White House Press Secretary Sarah Sanders told reporters on Sunday that Trump was ‘talking about rising crime and recent incidents in general, and not referring to a specific incident.'”
+In Trump’s defense, as the Huffington Post wrote, “Deputy White House Press Secretary Sarah Sanders told reporters on Sunday that Trump was ‘talking about rising crime and recent incidents in general, and not referring to a specific incident.'”

-As recognized by multiple sources, Chelsea Clinton has not been a vehement rabble-rouser of a critic against Donald Trump on social media or at demonstrations during her mother’s campaign against Trump.
+As recognized by multiple sources, Chelsea Clinton has not been a vehement critic of Donald Trump on social media or at demonstrations during her mother’s campaign against Trump.

 In the past, Chelsea used her Twitter account to update followers about the work of her parents’ Clinton Foundation, where she is an officer.
 Moreover, Chelsea used the micro-blogging site as a platform to share inspirational quotes and messages.

-Reportedly, her passive approach to challenging Trump changed recently when she took to Twitter and hit out at White House Counselor to the President, Kellyanne Conway over controversial statements she made during a TV appearance.
-During her chat with MSNBC’s Chris Matthews weeks ago, Conway cited a “made up” event to substantiate Trump’s temporary ban on refugees into the United States.
+Reportedly, her passive approach to challenging Trump changed recently when she took to Twitter and hit out at White House Counselor to the President Kellyanne Conway over controversial statements she made during a TV appearance.
+During her chat with MSNBC’s Chris Matthews weeks ago, Conway cited a “made-up” event to substantiate Trump’s temporary ban on refugees into the United States.

 “I bet it’s brand new information to people that President Obama had a six-month ban on the Iraqi refugee program after two Iraqi refugees came here to this country, were radicalized and were the masterminds behind the Bowling Green massacre.
 Most people don’t know that because it didn’t get covered.”